seanrcollings/arc/docs/docs/usage/error-handlers.md

 --8<-- "examples/outputs/error_handlers"
 ```

 The handler defined handles `RuntimeError`s so it was executed and handled the error.
-Because there was an error handler registered, no stack trace was printed to the console, and the application exited with a 0 exit code.
+Because there was an error handler registered, no stack trace was arc.printed to the console, and the application exited with a 0 exit code.

 ## Re-Raising